 Feeling Extremely Tired During Pregnancy?
 Here's What This Can Mean...

-Majority of women, and even most healthcare providers think it's normal to feel fatigue and exhaustion during pregnancy, especially during the first three months.
-Extreme fatigue, nausea, headaches, vomiting etc are all symptoms of pregnancy that nearly all women experience in the first trimester.
+Majority of women and even most healthcare providers think it's normal for women to feel fatigue and exhaustion during pregnancy, especially during the first three months.
+Extreme fatigue, nausea, headaches, vomiting, and even loss of appetite and food aversions are all symptoms of pregnancy that most women experience in their first trimester.
 It's also very common in the third trimester, affecting an estimated sixty-percent of all pregnant women.

 But, as always, there's a blurred line between what's "common" and what's actually considered "normal" and healthy.

-There can be many reasons why you may be feeling unwell during pregnancy and not fully able to enjoy this one-in-a-lifetime experience to bond with your baby while she or her is nesting and growing inside of you.
+Bottom line is, there can be many reasons why you may be feeling unwell during pregnancy, and not fully able to enjoy this experience to bond with your baby while she or her is nesting and growing inside of you.

 1. You may have low iron levels.

 This upregulation of iron demand, when not supported properly, can decrease your blood’s oxygen concentration.
-The result is one tired mama-to-be.
+The result is one tired mama-to-be left with little to no energy.

-Make sure your diet includes plenty of nutrient-rich foods and good animal protein and fats.
-Women who choose not to eat animal product will need to put extra focus and attention in getting these vitamins and mineral from other food sources in the RIGHT amount.
+Make sure your diet includes plenty of iron-rich foods.
+Women who choose not to eat animal food sources will need to put extra focus and attention in getting these vitamins and minerals from other food sources in the RIGHT amount.

 2. Your blood sugar levels are imbalanced.